flatironinstitute/neuroRSE/README.md

     ```shell
     # the directory you want to place the screenshots in, which you should pass as an argument to the script
     mkdir screenshots
+    # if you have multiple monitors attached, go into the script, find `scrot` and use the
+    # `-M` flag to specify a monitor
     ./screenshot_revealjs.sh screenshots/
     # switch to presentation, make it full screen, and let the script run through it all
     # switch back to terminal, Ctrl+C to kill the script